 Jess’ first year in triathlon was in 2012.
 Since then, she has gone from strength-to-strength as she began to compete in triathlons across the world.
-However, she has stayed close to her routes, being based in her hometown of Leeds and working with her coach Ray Butters.
+However, she has stayed close to her routes, being based in her hometown of Leeds.

 She made significant improvements to her running during the 2017 season, which saw her win the ETU European title and secure two ITU World Triathlon Series podium finishes (Stockholm and Rotterdam).